genesisx-1/cpawebsite/README.md

 - MeiliSearch
 - Or a simple client-side search

-### 4. Deploy to Vercel
+### 4. Deploy to Netlify

 1. Push your code to GitHub
-2. Import project in Vercel
+2. Import project in Netlify (or use Netlify CLI: `netlify deploy --prod`)
-3. Add environment variables
-4. Deploy!
+3. **Add Environment Variables in Netlify:**
+   - Go to Site settings → Environment variables
+   - Add the following variables:
+     - `VITE_NEWS_API_KEY` - Your News API key from newsapi.org (or `NEWS_API_KEY` as fallback)
+     - `RESEND_API_KEY` - Your Resend API key (if using contact form)
+     - `CONTACT_EMAIL` - Email address for contact form submissions
+4. Redeploy your site for environment variables to take effect

+**Note:** Environment variables set in Netlify are only available at build time and runtime for server-side code.
+Make sure to redeploy after adding new variables.

 ## Customization